Kracken256/quix/docs/docs/type-system.md

 - [Optional](#optional-types)

 ### Primitive Types
 Primitive types are the basic building blocks of J. They are the simplest types and cannot be broken down further.
-Some of the primitive types in J include:
+Some of the primitive types in QUIX include:
 - 8, 16, 32, 64, 128, 256-bit signed and unsigned integers
 - 32, 64, 128, 256-bit floating point numbers
 - `bool` (true or false)